pfeerick/edgetx/How-to-install-EdgeTX--(pre-release)-for-the-first-time.md

 13. Select “Write”.
 You will see a message “Downloading bin” and then a “Flashing” popup with the flashing progress.
 Eventually, you will see “File downloaded successfully”.
 Ignore any error messages after that and click on "Close".

-14. After the flashing is complete, restart your radio and you should be greeted with EdgeTX.
-When the radio starts with EdgeTX for the first time, you will get a STORAGE WARNING - Bad Radio Data-.
+14. After the flashing is complete, restart your radio and you should be greeted with "Welcome to EdgeTX."

+> If you **did not** add the RADIO and MODELS folders to your SD card for conversion, when the radio starts with EdgeTX for the first time, you will get a STORAGE WARNING - Bad Radio Data-.
 Press the white circle or roller to bypass the warning.
 Then you will get another STORAGE WARNING - Storage Preparation.
 Press the white circle or roller again.
 Once the SD card is prepared, the calibration screen will appear.
+Calibrate your radio.

+> If you **did** add the RADIO and MODELS folders to your SD card for conversion you should see a message telling you that a SD conversion is necessary.
+Select the white circle and it will begin converting your models.
+Depending on your previous radio settings the calibration screen may appear, If so, Calibrate your radio.

-Calibrate your radio and then you are ready to start testing EdgeTX!
+### You are ready to start using EdgeTX!

 _**Note 1: The radio software will default to mode 1 stick configuration.
 If you have a mode 2 radio, you will most likely see a “Throttle Warning”.
 To fix this, go into the radio settings and change to mode 2.**_

-## Importing models from OpenTX 2.3 to EdgeTX 2.4.

-1. After your radio has been successfully flashed to EdgeTX, copy the following files from your OTX2.3 SD Card to your EdgeTX2.4 Sd Card:

-     RADIO/radio.bin to RADIO/radio.bin

-     RADIO/models.txt to RADIO/models.txt

-     MODELS/* to MODELS/*

-     "*" = All model files

-2. After copying over the files, restart your radio and you should see a message telling you that a SD conversion is necessary.
-Select the white circle and it will begin converting your models.
-Once this is complete, you will be able to use your converted models in EdgeTX.